 Snail slime (also known as snail mucin or filtrate) is one of my favorite ingredients in skincare products.
 After a trip to Seoul, South Korea, I was inundated with skin-softening products that advertised this peculiar ingredient.
 So I decided to take a deeper dive to understand what science--if any--backs the use of snail slime, captured in this easy-to-read infographic, below.
 (A free PDF version for download is also available at the bottom of the page for easy printing.)

-Download this infographic as a PDF for an easy reference, check out my favorite snail skin mask, or read an analysis of snail slime in skincare: "The Benefits and Risks of Using Snail Slime Products On Your Face: A Conclusive Guide."
+Check out my favorite snail face mask, or read an analysis of snail slime in skincare: "The Benefits and Risks of Using Snail Slime Products On Your Face: A Conclusive Guide."

 0 Comments